Protection against human trafficking in Bulgaria (TIP 2023)

 2023 Trafficking in Persons Report – United States Department of State

-Prevention of human trafficking in Moldavia (TIP 2023)
+Prosecution of human trafficking in Albania (TIP 2019)